 - EU type certificates will have a validity of 5 years

 - It will be the responsibility of the manufacturer to ask the notified body to review the EU type certificate either:

 - In case of a change in standard, essential health and safety requirements (EHSR) or state-of-the-art

 - At the latest, before the date of expiry of the certificate

 (In order to allow the notified body to fulfill its tasks, the manufacturer shall submit its application at the earliest 12 months and at the latest 6 months prior to the expiry date of the EU type-examination certificate.)

 Eurofins Product Testing can help with all testing and guidance regarding regulations concerning 2016/425.

-Our test setup and knowledge makes Eurofins Product Testing the preferred partner in the industry.
+Our test setup and knowledge make Eurofins Product Testing the preferred partner in the industry.
 If you are looking for the fastest TAT in the market together with high quality and very competitive prices you have come to the right place.

-For more information please fill out the contact form or contact.
+For more information please contact.